velozdev/slides-gitlab/slides/08_Advanced_Git_Branching_Workflows_with_GitLab.md

 * Now, we shift to the technical execution that brings those plans to life.
 * A solid branching strategy is the foundation for collaboration and automation.

-*(Graphic: A simple icon showing a roadmap on the left transforming into a code branch icon on the right.)*

 # Why a Branching Strategy Matters